Skip to content

 Bio

-He has won fellowships from the Radcliffe Institute for Advanced Study, the American Council of Learned Societies, the National Humanities Center, and others.
-In 2005, the Maxwell School awarded him the Daniel Patrick Moynihan Award.
-He co-edits a book series on “American Business, Politics, and Society” with the University of Pennsylvania Press and sits on the editorial board of Law and History Review.
+He has won fellowships from the Radcliffe Institute for Advanced Study, the American Council of Learned Societies, the National Humanities Center, among others.
+He co-edits a book series on “American Business, Politics, and Society” with the University of Pennsylvania Press and sits on the editorial boards of Reviews in American History and Law and History Review.

 Areas of Expertise